krowinski/php-mysql-replication/README.md

 'tableCacheSize' - some data are collected from information schema, this data is cached.
 This variable set cache for tables bigger takes more memory. (default 128 objects)

+'custom' - if some params must be set in extended/implemented own classes

 Examples
 =========